Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 GLOBAL/INTERNATIONAL R&D: http://www.unza-uclms.org/

-2. PATHOGENESIS STUDIES AND EPIDEMIOLOGICAL STUDIES: In 2002, a large autopsy study of 264 Zambian children undertaken by Prof.Zumla and colleagues yeilded high impact data on pathogenesis of killer respiratory tract infections.
-Sentinel epidemiological and clinical studies have shown the emergence of extensively drug resistant TB.
-Several autopsy and molecular studies of adults and children are ongoing.
+2. PATHOGENESIS AND EPIDEMIOLOGICAL STUDIES: Several large autopsy study of African children and adults undertaken by Prof.Zumla and teams yeilded high impact data on pathogenesis of killer respiratory tract infections.
+Sentinel epidemiological and clinical studies showed the emergence of extensively drug resistant TB in Eastern Europe and Southern Africa.
+A Host-Directed Therapies network has been established to improve treatment outcomes of MDR-TB (See website: http://www.unza-uclms.org/hdt-net).
+Several basic science, translational clinical and operational studies are ongoing.

 1. Undergraduate Medical students: Infectious diseases/microbiology/tropical Medicine/Clinical bedside 2.
 Supervision of PhD students 3.
 Supervision of postdoctoral scientists

-2. Visitng Professor to the several Institutions eg: Institute of Child Health, London; University of Zambia School of Medicine;Lusaka, Zambia; University of Cape Town, South Africa; Liverpool School of Medicine; University of Amsterdam; Karolinska Institutet.
+2. Visitng Professor to the several Institutions eg: Institute of Child Health, London; University of Zambia School of Medicine;Lusaka, Zambia; University of Cape Town, South Africa; Liverpool School of Medicine; University of Amsterdam; Karolinska Institutet (Sweden), University of Tor Vergata (Rome), King AbdulAziz Univ., Jeddah.

-3. External examiner for MSc and PhDs to several national and international universities.
+3. External examiner for MSc, MMed, MD and PhDs at several national and international universities.

-A) TEXTBOOKS: Editor of 19 textbooks including MRCP Part 1, MRCP Part 2; Granulomatous Disorders; Return of the White Plague; Clinics in Chest Medicine -Tuberculosis; Infectious Diseases Clinics of North America vols x 3; the global 'classics: a) Manson's Tropical Diseases,21st and 22nd editions. b) Tuberculosis- a comprehensive Clinical Reference.
+4. BOOKS: Editor of 19 textbooks including Granulomatous Disorders; Return of the White Plague; Clinics in Chest Medicine -Tuberculosis; Infectious Diseases Clinics of North America vols x 3; the global 'classics: a) Manson's Tropical Diseases,21st and 22nd editions. b) Tuberculosis- a comprehensive Clinical Reference. c) Perspectives in Medicine-TUBERCULOSIS -edited with S.Kaffmann (Max Planck) and Eric Rubin (Harvard)

 |1987||PhD||Doctor of Philosophy – Medicine||London School of Hygiene and Tropical Medicine|